aarodrigues/blockchain_notary_service/README.md

 #### Request validation

 Submit a post request to the follow url http://localhost:8000/requestValidation to initiate star registration by acquiring a message as response to sign.
-The request wait to receive by payload a wallet address whose payload key is body.
+The request wait to receive by payload a wallet address whose payload key is address.
 The request returns the follow information and will be valid for 5 min.

 ```json